Los Angeles Angels pitcher Tyler Skaggs dead at 27

 Los Angeles Angels left-handed starting pitcher Tyler Skaggs was found dead in a Texas hotel room Monday.
 He was 27.

-Police in Southlake, Texas said Skaggs was found unresponsive in a room at the local Hilton shortly after 2 p.m.
-He was pronounced dead at the scene and foul play is not suspected.
+Police in Southlake, Texas, said Skaggs was found unresponsive in a room at the local Hilton shortly after 2 p.m.
+He was pronounced dead at the scene and foul play was not suspected.

 The Angels were scheduled to play the first of a four-game series against the Texas Rangers later Monday.
 That game has been postponed.